 Bess Lomax Hawes (1921-2009) led the establishment of public folklore programs throughout the United States.
 She did it with a vast knowledge of America’s diverse traditions, the discipline of a savvy strategist, an empathy born of experience for cultural work, and a personal reservoir of good grace.

 Bess was born in 1921 in Austin, Texas, the youngest child of pioneering American folklorist John A. Lomax.
 Bess joined her father and brother Alan as a researcher at the Library of Congress, where they directed the Archive of American Folk Song.
 After graduating from Bryn Mawr College, she worked as a research assistant in the New York Public Library for the Columbia School of the Air (CBS).
-From 1941 to 1952, she was a singer and instrumentalist with the Almanac Singers, a topical song group that would help pave the way for the Folk Revival.
-With the Almanac Singers, which included Pete Seeger and her future husband Butch Hawes, she recorded the albums Talking Union and Citizen CIO.
+From 1941 to 1952, she was a singer and instrumentalist with the Almanac Singers and People’s Artists, two topical song groups that helped pave the way for the Folk Revival.
+With the Almanac Singers, which included Pete Seeger and her future husband Butch Hawes, she recorded the albums Songs for John Doe and Talking Union.
 She also sang on the Folkways Records albums Woody Guthrie Sings Folk Songs and Spanish Civil War.
 As a parodist and songwriter, she co-authored the song later made famous by the Kingston Trio, “Charlie on the MTA.”
 During the war years, Bess was an information specialist for the Radio Program Bureau of the Office of War Information.

 Moving to the West Coast, she and her husband Butch raised three children, and in 1970 Bess received one of the first M.A. degrees in folklore from the University of California, Berkeley, under the guidance of Alan Dundes.
 She worked as an instructor of guitar, banjo, and folk music at UCLA and a professor of anthropology at San Fernando Valley State, now California State University, Northridge.
 Her film Pizza Pizza Daddy-O, documenting African-American children’s singing games, and her book Step It Down: Games, Plays, Songs and Stories from the Afro-American Heritage, co-authored with Georgia Sea Island folk singer Bessie Smith Jones, became seminal publications in American folklore literature.
 She served as president of the California Folklore Society and vice president of the American Folklore Society.